Vision 2020: A carbon-neutral and waste-free production

 The successful implementation of eco-friendly and energy-efficient processes in recent years laid the foundation for achieving our goals.
-Below you will find some representative measures that we have taken at our production site in Arnstorf:

 We train all of our employees on how to avoid and to correctly separate waste.
 In doing so, Lindner recycles 95% of its waste, therefore generating 4300 t of reusable material every year.

 A thermal power station, which is connected directly to our production, generates about 2 million kWh of intrinsic energy from 700 tons of wood dust each year.

 Our solvent-free and VOC-free powder coating system reprocesses 800 m³ of wastewater and recovers 25 t of powder each year.

 The Lindner Group supports sustainable forestry by using only PEFC certified timber, if any, for packaging (1,400 m³ of round wood from native forests each year) and approximately 90,000 reusable wood pallets made by companies near Arnstorf.

 The Lindner Facades production hall is heated exclusively by the waste heat of a local 500 kW biogas plant through which we save 70,000 m³ of natural gas each year.

 Our solar power systems generate 274 kWp of solar energy – enough to power more than 50 single family houses.